vincent74185/Simple-Video-Fomat-Rotate-Converter/README.md

 # Simple-Video-Fomat-Rotate-Converter
-This program requires ffmpeg to be installed on your device, also other related libraries.
+This is a python program that can convert your video file format and rotate the video.
+For example, mp4 to mkv, rotate your video 90, 180, and 270 degree clockwise.

 Features:
 1. Convert file type and/or rotate multiple video just few simple click.
 Instead of convert it one by one.